-• Hospitals nationwide continue to struggle with escalating expenses exacerbated by widespread labor shortages and supply chain challenges.
+- Hospitals nationwide struggle with escalating expenses exacerbated by widespread labor shortages and supply chain challenges.

-Nationally, hospital labor expenses increased by more than one-third from pre-pandemic levels, according to a Kaufman Hall recent report.
+According to a Kaufman Hall report, hospital labor expenses increased by more than one-third from pre-pandemic levels nationally.
 Between 2019 and March 2022, the median labor expense per adjusted discharge rose from $4,009 to $5,494.

 The ongoing use of contract labor amid shortages driven by heightened turnover was a key factor executives cited for higher costs.
-The report also added that the use of contract labor increased at least two times pre-pandemic levels in all regions.
+The report also added that contract labor increased at least two times pre-pandemic levels in all regions.

 Here are some other key labor findings included in the report:

-• As of March 2022, the median wage rate for contract nurses had risen to more than three times that of employed nurses.
+- As of March 2022, the median wage rate for contract nurses rose to over three times that of employed nurses.

-• In the first three months of 2022, hospitals saw dramatic declines in YTD (Year to Date) operating margin due to financial pressures attributed to the COVID effects.
+- In the first three months of 2022, hospitals saw dramatic declines in YTD (Year to Date) operating margin due to financial pressures attributed to the COVID-19 effects.

-In the report, Kaufman Hall explained that healthcare leaders will need to take a multi-level approach to tackling the workforce shortages and higher rates weighing down their bottom lines.
-The study used data over the last three years, sampled from more than 900 hospitals on a recurring monthly basis from Syntellis Performance Solutions.
+In the report, Kaufman Hall explained that healthcare leaders must take a multi-level approach to tackling the workforce shortages and higher rates weighing down their bottom lines.
+The study used data over the last three years, sampled from more than 900 hospitals monthly from Syntellis Performance Solutions.

 Stay tuned for this and more industry news through our May 2022 newsletter.
 Subscribe to our monthly newsletter and our Health Prime Blog for ongoing leading industry medical practice articles and policy updates.